Tyzual/CoderPower/README.md

 ## Update log

+v1.4
+*	spark count will increase if you type quickly (combo mode).
+You can enable this feature in menu

 v1.3
 *	add a menu to change spark colors (color at caret or random color in current colorscheme)